nobourge/google-dino-hacked/README.md

 - 2 capacitors
   - 2 of 100nf
   - 1 of 440µf
-- microphone vma309
+- microphone vma309 (renamed WPSE309)
-- oled monitor ssd1306
+- oled monitor ssd1306 (128*64)

 The esp32
   - receives the signal from
     - the 3 photoresistors:
-      - the first detects the first passage of the cacti
+      - the first detects the first passage of the cactus
-      - the second detects the second passage of the cacti
+      - the second detects the second passage of the cactus
-      - the third detects the state of the background (day/night)
-  - calculates the interval between the 2 passages to get the speed
-  - sends the keyboard command arrow up to make the dino jump
+      - the third detects the state of the background (day/night) & calculates the interval between the 2 passages to get the speed & sends the keyboard command arrow up to make the dino jump
-    - a microphone vma309
+    - a microphone
-  - sends the keyboard command arrow down to make the dino duck
+      & sends the keyboard command arrow down to make the dino duck if a beat is detected

 ### esp32
-Please follow the instructions here to use correctly the ESP32 socket: https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/#:~:text=Installing%20ESP32%20Add%2Don%20in%20Arduino%20IDE&text=Open%20the%20Boards%20Manager.,installed%20after%20a%20few%20seconds.
+Please follow the instructions here to use correctly the ESP32: https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/#:~:text=Installing%20ESP32%20Add%2Don%20in%20Arduino%20IDE&text=Open%20the%20Boards%20Manager.,installed%20after%20a%20few%20seconds.

 I2C LCD Interface: